open-contracting/standard/docs/guidance/map/localization.md

 Work through the OCDS tabs (1. - 6.) for each stage of the contracting process and for each field note any related legal requirements.
 Use column E to note the requirements or add a new column if you prefer.

 OCDS often breaks down the concepts used in disclosure legislation to make sure the data is useful.
-For example, the concept of a supplier is broken down into fields for the suppliers name, organization identifier and address.
+For example, the concept of a supplier is broken down into fields for the supplier's name, organization identifier and address.
 So you may find that one legal requirement maps to many fields.

 There may be some disclosure requirements that are not covered by OCDS fields.
 Use the space at the bottom of each mapping sheet to list any extra requirements.